-The United Arab Emirates take their sport and leisure very seriously, being in the middle of the desert is no drawback to them from building a 18-hole, par-71 desert sand course.
-Offering a new twist and a novel challenge to golfers around the world, these desert golf courses are quickly gaining popularity among the golfing fraternity.
+The United Arab Emirates take their sport and leisure very seriously; and being in the middle of the desert is no drawback to them from building a 18-hole, par-71 desert sand course.
+Offering a new twist and a novel challenge to golfers around the world, these desert courses are quickly gaining popularity among the golfing fraternity.

 Quick Guide to Desert Course Lingo